 The disruption of these splice regulators interferes with the processing of transcripts in more than twenty other genes.
 In all cases, the aberrant splicing results in abnormal developmental processing where embryonic isoforms of the resulting proteins are expressed in adult myotonic dystrophy tissues.
 The immature proteins then appear to cause the clinical features common to both diseases.
-See examples of affected genes and the resulting clinical features in the chart below.
+See examples of affected genes and the resulting clinical features in the chart on the next page.